 Good MorningThe sell-off in equities deepened last week, with the S&P 500 falling more than 3% at the session's low.
 The move is led by tech stocks and the fear of higher interest rates for longer.
 The NASDAQ Composite fell 5% for the week and marks a critical top that may not be broken for some time.
 The outlook for AI and the bubble it caused is to blame.
 Regarding interest rates, Fed Chief Jerome Powell says inflating is harder to tame than previously thought and has not retreated sufficiently.

 This week will be trying one for equity traders.
 The first read on Q1 GDP is due on Thursday, and the March reading of PCE is due on Friday.
 The GDP is not expected to show conditions conducive to FOMC rate cuts, nor is the PCE.
 The takeaway will be how they impact the outlook for the timing of rate cuts, which is not expected to be soon.
 As it is, the market now assumes the first cut won't come until September or later.
-Featured: I handed Josiah a check today (Ad)
+Featured: The case for trading fewer setups, not more (Ad)

 |